micromys/winCron/README.md

 ## 2020-07-19 Changes
 * python 3.8 now!
+* install all files in the same directory
+* temp dir is used to store log and pid files
 * ini file processing removed
 * at startup and whenever crontab.txt is changed a new interal $crontab.bin is generated
 * $crontab.bin is for fast scanning